-You can find this information through studying different articles, blogs, and forums about the topic you’re interested in.
-On these platforms, you can see the exact words used to describe any pain points.
-That your company is trying to resolve with its product or service and you can identify any other phrases.
-That has been used to describe the product/service.
+You can find this information by studying different articles, blogs, and forums about the topic you’re interested in.
+On these platforms, you can see the exact words used to describe any pain points that your company is trying to resolve with its product or service.
+You can also identify any other phrases that have been used to describe the product/service.

 2) Start broad, then narrow down

 To pinpoint the popularity of a term, you should compile a list that you can later use with software or SEO tools, to monitor and judge which keyword from the list is the most popular.
 The popularity of a term is based on how much content has been written about it, the number of forum discussions, and how many press opportunities already exist.